Agent skill for github-pr-manager - invoke with $agent-github-pr-manager

 Specificity | The description contains no concrete actions whatsoever.
 'Agent skill for github-pr-manager' is entirely vague and does not describe what the skill actually does (e.g., create PRs, review PRs, merge PRs, etc.). | 1 / 3 |

 Completeness | Neither 'what does this do' nor 'when should Claude use it' is answered.
-The description only states it's an agent skill and how to invoke it, providing no functional or trigger information. | 1 / 3 |
+The description only states it's an 'agent skill' and how to invoke it, providing no functional or trigger information. | 1 / 3 |

 Trigger Term Quality | The only potentially relevant term is 'github-pr-manager' which is a tool name, not a natural keyword a user would say.
 Missing natural terms like 'pull request', 'PR', 'review', 'merge', 'GitHub', etc. | 1 / 3 |

-Distinctiveness Conflict Risk | The description is so vague that it could overlap with any GitHub-related skill.
-Without specifying what PR management actions it performs, there's no way to distinguish it from other GitHub or PR-related skills. | 1 / 3 |
+Distinctiveness Conflict Risk | The description is so generic that it provides no distinguishing characteristics.
+Without knowing what the skill does, it could conflict with any GitHub-related skill and offers no clear niche. | 1 / 3 |

 Total | 4 / 12 Passed |